mouseless/baked/unreleased.md

   - `Id` can be mapped as `Generated`, `AutoIncrement` or `Assigned`
 - `LocatableCodingStyle` feature is now added which manages binding of locatable transients
+- `ILocator<>` generic interface is now introduced for configuring locators for `RichTransient` and `Entity` types and their extensions
 - `QueryCodingStyle` feature is now added to find and mark query classes of locatables
-- `ILocator<>` generic interface is now introduced for configuring locators for `RichTransient` and `Entity` types and their extensions
+- `UniqueCodingStyle` feature is now added that adds unique attribute to properties with a `SingleBy...` or `AnyBy...` query

 ## Improvements